The lowdown (in their own words...)

 A day in the life of...

-8.30am: I head to work and check emails on my BlackBerry to see what has come in overnight and if anything requires immediate attention.
-I grab a coffee in Paternoster Square (our office is right next to St Paul’s) before entering the office.
-I have breakfast at my desk while reading the papers.
-I review my to-do list and prioritise my workload for the day.
+8.00am: I head into the office and check emails on my BlackBerry to see if anything urgent has come in overnight.
+Nothing requires immediate action, so I review my to-do list and prioritise my tasks for the day.

 About the firm